HMCL-dev/HMCL-PE/README.md

 - **Run Minecraft Java Edition directly on your Android device**, with mod support and all versions of the Game.

 - **HMCL-PE has stopped maintenance.
-If you want to run Minecraft: Java Edition on Android devices and get a better experience, please download [Fold Craft Launcher](https://fcl-team.github.io/) or [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher).**
+If you want to run Minecraft: Java Edition on Android devices and get a better experience, please download [Fold Craft Launcher](https://fcl-team.github.io/) or [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher).
+Note: If you have any problems when using other launchers, HMCL-dev is not responsible.
+Please ask the developer of the launcher you are using for help.**

 <h1 align="center">Features</h1>